online3d/online3d.github.io/index.md

 mathjax: true
 title: "Introduction"
 ---
+# Physics Interactive 3D Simulations
+### Effect of Visual Learning - Effectual Learning
+A virtual 3D Learning Platform
+## Explore.
+Evaluate.
+Envision.
+Effectuall provides an effective and powerful 3D learning platform for Interactive Physics Simulations.
+It introduces a teaching methodology that uses technology as access points for guiding students in science.

 # When in doubt with the concepts...

 Get your hands on this [3D interactive]( https://effectuall.github.io/) site available at [Github Pages]( https://github.com/online3d ) and follow along to